henrykotze/Feedback-Control-of-Robotic-Gymnast-Matlab/README.md

 # Feedback-Control-of-Robotic-Gymnast-Matlab
-Matlab code for simulating the double pendulum
+Matlab code for simulating the swing-up and balancing of the double pendulum.
+This MatLab code was written in MatLab 2017a version.